 The nearby investigation of a petroleum release in 2010, revealed perchloroethylene (PCE, also called tetrachloroethene) in groundwater and soil vapor near the original site.
 It is likely that the contamination may be coming from more than one property.

 What's the problem?

 In 2012, an MPCA investigation looked for sources of PCE contamination and tested for underground soil vapor.
-The investigation identified the former dry-cleaning site, and began defining the area of contamination.
+The investigation identified the former dry-cleaning site, and work began to start defining the area of contamination.

 The soil vapor investigation continued in 2013 and 2014, and revealed the possibility of vapor intrusion at several nearby homes and businesses.
 Vapor intrusion occurs when vapors from chemicals in groundwater migrate up through the soil and into buildings through cracks or other pathways in the building's foundation.
 The chemicals can then contaminate indoor air.

 A mitigation system was installed in the office area of a nearby commercial building in 2014 in response to soil vapors exceeding 100 times the industrial indoor air standard underneath the building.
 Since then, the MPCA has installed vapor intrusion mitigation systems in 11 homes, and several commercial buildings have been mitigated by their owners.

 In the fall of 2018 and spring of 2019, the MPCA continued to conduct sub-slab soil vapor sampling at additional homes and businesses within the area of concern.
 In the fall of 2019, the MPCA will continue soil vapor sampling in the city of Minneapolis’ right-of-ways in the area.
 We continue to need access to a few homes and businesses to conduct the necessary activities.
 The MPCA will be sending access agreement letters to residents and business owners of properties where the agency would like to do this sampling.
 If you receive one of these letters please contact us as soon as possible so we can complete this very important work.